Cabbage roll chili is one of our family’s favourite comfort food.

 |6||20 minutes||30 min|

 - Many people get frustrated when cooking dishes that include tomatoes, or other sauce elements that create a thick sauce.
-This can easily cause the Instant Pot can show a “BURN” notice and stop the cooking process.
+This can easily cause electric pressure cookers can show a “BURN” notice and stop the cooking process.
 To prevent this, we use a layering technique where the thicker sauce elements are added at the end, and placed on top without stirring it into the rest of the ingredients.
 This can be seen in Step 8 of this recipe.

 - The “Cook Time” includes the time it takes to get up to pressure and the time needed to release it.